Mobility Panel - When Mobility Becomes a Societal Project

 Biography

-Nathalie Drouin holds a PhD from the University of Cambridge (UK), a postdoctoral degree from Polytechnique Montréal, an MBA from HEC Montréal, and a Bachelor of Law from the Université de Sherbrooke.
+Nathalie Drouin holds a PhD from the University of Cambridge (United Kingdom), a postdoctoral degree from Polytechnique Montréal, an MBA from HEC Montréal, and a Bachelor of Laws from the Université de Sherbrooke.

-Full Professor of Project Management in the Department of Management at the École des sciences de la gestion of Université du Québec à Montréal (ESG UQAM)
+Full Professor of Project Management in the Department of Management at the École des sciences de la gestion, Université du Québec à Montréal (ESG UQAM)

 Adjunct Professor at the University of Technology Sydney (Australia)